- Uptime: 99.99%

 All Cloud plans come with Mojo Marketplace, Google Analytics, and several other perks.
 The most noteworthy one is the Varnish server caching, which is preinstalled (had to disable it manually to get fair test results) and delivers very good speed.

-Mojo Marketplace can add a lot of value to your WordPress site, while server-side caching is always a nice thing to have, especially when using content management systems.
+Mojo Marketplace is a somewhat common feature among the best WordPress hosts because it adds a lot of value to your WordPress site, while server-side caching is always a nice thing to have, especially when using content management systems.

 My favorite WordPress perk is the fact that Google Analytics is ready to use as its setup can be a hurdle for inexperienced users.